afriteknz/k8s-infrastructure/README.md

 There are 3 components in Docker architecture:

-🔹 Docker client
-The docker client talks to the Docker daemon.
+🔹 Docker client - the docker client talks to the Docker daemon.

-🔹 Docker host
-The Docker daemon listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+🔹 Docker host - the Docker daemon listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.

-🔹 Docker registry
-A Docker registry stores Docker images.
+🔹 Docker registry - A Docker registry stores Docker images.
 Docker Hub is a public registry that anyone can use.

 Let’s take the “docker run” command as an example.
 1. Docker pulls the image from the registry.